 I can not tell you how many times I have heard that phrase.
 In private conversation many out here will tell me that they hate what is being done to the wild horses, but no one gets vocal for fear of reprisal or being ostracized in some way.
 It makes me feel like a very lonely punching bag.

 Up until a few years ago there was a growing respect for this work on the ground.
 That got destroyed a couple of years ago by the “hate crew” that misrepresented me in so many ways.
 There are places I wear a wig now when I visit.
 This was fueled by a resentment over things like litigation to gain a humane handling policy, being vocal about illegal use of livestock on the range and wanting data to integrate wild horses into the whole so they can remain a part of our vanishing West.

-This push to kill wild horses is because of the fear that exists.
+I believe this push to kill wild horses is because of the fear that exists.
 I believe the root cause of that fear is that everyone out here knows the West is dying, they just wont admit it.
 Admitting it would mean that they too need to be vocal.
 But if people actually begin to speak the words then they have to take responsible action.
 It’s easier to find a scapegoat.

 Killing wild horses to delay speaking those words is not ok.

 The relatively small amount of money saved, by shooting tens of thousands of wild horses instead of feeding them so all of these other interests can make massive profits off the public land, and often subsidized by way more money than the entire wild horse program costs, is just wrong.